webonise/Front-End/Setups/Magento-installation.md

   ![alt tag](/images/Magento-images/img1.jpg)

-  3.After starting Apache and MySQL download Magento from   http://www.magentocommerce.com/download (you need to log in into Magento to   download Magento)
+  3. After starting Apache and MySQL download Magento from   http://www.magentocommerce.com/download (you need to log in into Magento to download Magento)

   4. You will be directed to the following screen.